July 25, 2024

 Translation focuses mainly on the language.
 It reflects the content and style of the source text onto the target language.

-As long as the literal meaning in language A is delivered accurately in language B, translation would have occurred.
+Translation would have occurred as long as the literal meaning in language A is delivered accurately in language B.

 Localization goes beyond translation and focuses on the target audience, culturally adapting the content to the locale.

-To use an example almost everyone can easily relate to, English is a language spoken in the United States and in the United Kingdom, however, there are different dialects spoken in both countries and even within those countries, different dialects are spoken within regions.
-Localization will not adopt a one-size-fits-all-approach to marketing within both countries.
+To use an example almost everyone can easily relate to, English is a language spoken in the United States and the United Kingdom.
+However, different dialects are spoken in both countries and even within those countries, different dialects are spoken within regions.
+Localization will not adopt a one-size-fits-all approach to marketing within both countries.

 Cultural and Functional Differences

-Translation is unbiased when it comes to cultural and functional differences while cultural and functional elements play an important role in localization.
+Translation is unbiased regarding cultural and functional differences, while artistic and functional elements play an essential role in localization.

-Examples of cultural elements include the use of colours, idiomatic expressions, choice of brand ambassador, type of creative assets used (images, audio, video etc.)
+Cultural elements include the use of colors, idiomatic expressions, choice of brand ambassador, and type of creative assets used (images, audio, video, etc.).

 If you have ever tried to make an online purchase and the currency was different from what is obtainable in your region or if you ever tried to sign up for an event and the date format (dd/mm/yy – yy/mm/dd) or time was different from what you are used to, that was a classic example of how not considering the functional elements of localization detracts from a smooth user experience.